ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ## Quickstart

-Let's walk through the usage of the `ai.agent` library using [this sample](/examples/multi-type-tools/README.md).
+Let's walk through the usage of the `ai.agent` library using [this sample](https://github.com/ballerina-platform/module-ballerinax-ai.agent/tree/main/examples/multi-type-tools).
 The example demonstrates the use of two types of tools:

 - To send a Google email, we utilize the sendMessage function from the `ballerinax/googleapis.gmail` connector as a tool.
 - HttpTools are used to create and list WiFi accounts through the `GuestWiFi` HTTP service.
     - List available WiFi accounts:`GET /guest-wifi-accounts/{ownerEmail}`
     - Create a new WiFi account: `POST /guest-wifi-accounts`

-Follow the steps below to create a simple sample:
+By following the four steps below, we can easily configure and run an agent:

 ### Step 1 - Import Library
     import ballerinax/ai.agent;
     import ballerinax/googleapis.gmail;

-### Step 2 - Preparation Gmail `gmail->sendMessage` Tool as a Function (optional)
+### Step 2 - Defining Tools for the Agent

-First, we need to wrap the connector actions using another function since Ballerina doesn't allow invoking remote function pointers directly.
-Here, we create the `sendEmail` function that wraps the connector action.
+To begin, we need to define a `gmail->sendMessage` function as a tool.
+However, it's not possible to define a tool for a remote function directly without a wrapper function.
+If you attempt to do so, you won't be able to obtain the pointer for the remote function.
+Therefore, we start by creating the `sendEmail` function, which wraps the connector action `gmail->sendMessage`.

 ```ballerina